Dieter Rams: Less and More exhibition

 Less and More is an exhibition of Rams's landmark designs for Braun and Vitsœ.
 It first traveled to Japan in 2008 and 2009, appearing at the Suntory Museum in Osaka and the Fuchu Art Museum in Tokyo.
 Between November 2009 and March 2010 it appeared at the Design Museum in London.
 It appeared at the Museum für Angewandte Kunst in Frankfurt from July to September 2010.
 The exhibit then appeared at the San Francisco Museum of Modern Art from August 2011 to February 2012.

 Rams documentary

 On 22 June 2016, filmmaker Gary Hustwit announced his documentary Rams and launched a Kickstarter campaign for the project.
 The full-length documentary features in-depth conversations with Rams about his design philosophy, the process behind some of his most iconic designs, his inspiration and his regrets.
 Some of the funds raised in the Kickstarter campaign also helped to preserve Rams's design archive in cooperation with the Dieter and Ingeborg Rams Foundation.

 Dieter Rams.
 Modular World

 In 2016, the Vitra Design Museum staged an exhibition titled "Dieter Rams.
 Modular World" focusing on Rams "obsession with grids and shelving".

 Dieter Rams.
 A Style Room

 In 2022, the Museum für Angewandte Kunst in Frankfurt updated and expanded its permanent display titled "Dieter Rams.
 A Style Room" to mark the designer's 90th birthday.
-The exhibit also includes photographs by his wife, Ingeborg Rams.
+The exhibit also includes photographs by Ram's wife Ingeborg.